-Wild rice used to be considered a luxury item.
-And it still is, although a one-pound bag of wild rice is only $3.00 in my grocery store.
-That's not exactly a budget breaker!
+Wild rice used to be considered a luxury item but it's often much more widely available today.
 Be sure that you are buying the long grain wild rice.
 There are some varieties where the rice is broken into small pieces, and that just cooks up to mush.
 The longer the grains the better.

 Wild rice isn't rice–it's the seed of an aquatic grass native to North America.
-If you can find hand-harvested wild rice grown by a Native American tribe in Minnesota, grab it!
-It is more expensive but has the most wonderful nutty flavor and firm yet tender texture.
+If you happen find hand-harvested wild rice grown by an Indigenous tribe in Minnesota, buy it if it fits your budget!
+It will probably be more expensive, but it has the most wonderful nutty flavor and firm yet tender texture.

 To cook wild rice, first carefully rinse it and remove any extraneous material.
 Combine 1 cup of the rice with 3 cups of water and 1/2 tsp. salt in a large saucepan.
 Bring to a boil, reduce the heat, and simmer, covered, for 35 to 45 minutes until rice is tender.
 Drain, if necessary; makes 2 1/2 to 3 cups depending on the rice.